 EXTRACTION: occupations.
-Job titles found in this category include These boilermakers, masons (all types), carpenters, construction roofers, sheet metal workers, elevator installers, hazardous materials removal workers, paperhangers, and operators; drywall and ceiling tile installers; and carpet, MARKETING AND SALES: Occupations related to the floor and tile installers and finishers are also included in
+Job titles found in this category include These boilermakers, masons (all types), carpenters, construction roofers, sheet metal workers, elevator installers, hazardous materials removal workers, paperhangers, and operators; drywall and ceiling tile installers; and carpet,

 INSTALLATION, MAINTENANCE AND REPAIR: Occupations involving the installation, maintenance, and repair of equipment are included in this group.
 Examples of job titles found here are heating, ac, and refrigeration mechanics and installers; telecommunication line installers and repairers; heavy vehicle and mobile equipment service technicians and mechanics; small engine mechanics; security and fire alarm systems installers; electric/electronic repair, industrial, utility and transportation equipment; millwrights; riggers; and manufactured building and mobile home installers.
 First line supervisors, foremen, and helpers for these jobs are also included in the category.